openlookeng/hetu-core/hetu-docs/en/connector/hana.md

 -   Adding SAP HANA Driver

-SAP HANA JDBC Driver is not available in common repositories, so you will need to download it from SAP HANA and install manually in your repository.
-The SAP HANA JDBC Driver (ngdbc.jar) may be installed as part of your SAP HANA client installation or you can download it from the SAP HANA office website.
-Once you have got the SAP HANA JDBC Driver, you can deploy the jdbc jar file to openLooKeng plugin folder on coordinator and worker nodes.
-For example, if the jdbc driver file is ngdbc.jar and openLooKeng plugin folder is /usr/lib/openlookeng/lib/plugin, use the following command to copy the library to the plugin folder. cp ngdbc.jar
+If SAP HANA JDBC Driver is not available in common repositories, then you need to download it from SAP HANA office website and install in your repository manually.
+The SAP HANA JDBC Driver (**ngdbc.jar**) may be installed as part of your SAP HANA client installation or you can download it from the SAP HANA office website.
+Once you got the SAP HANA JDBC Driver, you can deploy the jdbc jar file to openLooKeng plugin folder on coordinator and worker nodes.

-/usr/lib/openlookeng/lib/plugin/hana Restart the coordinator and worker processes and hana connector will work.
+For example, if the jdbc driver file is **ngdbc.jar** and openLooKeng plugin folder is **/usr/lib/openlookeng/lib/plugin**, use the following command to copy the library to the plugin folder. cp ngdbc.jar /usr/lib/openlookeng/lib/plugin/hana.
+Restart the coordinator and worker processes and hana connector works.

 -   Enable the query push down feature or not.

-If you want to enable the connector push down feature for hana connector, you do not need to do any things for hana connector\'s push down feature is turn on by default.
-But you can also set as below:
+If you want to enable the connector push down feature for Hana connector, you do not need to do any thing for Hana connector\'s push down feature, which is turn on by default.
+But you can also set as follows:

 | jdbc.pushdown-enabled=true                   |
 | --------------------------------------------------- |